Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

 Background: Mathematical Formulation
 ------------------------------------

-This OptiMod is implemented by formulating a Linear Program (LP) and solving it using Gurobi.
+This OptiMod is implemented by formulating a mixed integer program and solving it using Gurobi.
 Instead of presenting the complete formulation as a whole (which is too bulky), the different aspects of the model are discussed below.